Ehye-tech/Dashboard-hubspot/README.md

 2. Enhance collaboration: Share insights with team members through a centralized dashboard.
 Demonstrate value: Showcase the capabilities of your data processing service and its impact on the business.

-**Functionality:**

-* **Contact Data Retrieval:** The code fetches contact data from HubSpot, providing access to information such as email addresses, timestamps, and other contact details.
-* **Contact Grouping:** Contacts are grouped based on the proximity of their timestamps.
-This functionality is used to identify bursts of contact activity in user engagement.
-* **Email Domain Analysis:** The code extract domain names from email addresses and filter contacts by domain.
-This allows for analysis of user demographics and targeted marketing efforts based on domain affiliation.

-**Business Impact:**

-* **Improved Data Insights:** By processing and grouping contact data based on timestamps, this service can help businesses identify patterns in user behavior and engagement.
-This can lead to better marketing strategies, product development decisions, and customer service initiatives.
-* **Targeted Marketing:** Email domain analysis is used to segment marketing campaigns and target specific user groups based on their domain affiliation.
-* **Automated Data Processing:** The services is integrated into an automated workflow to continuously analyze contact data, providing real-time insights without manual effort.

 **Services:**

 * **Contact Service (contactService.js):**